dianaveronez/Diana_CLIM680_project/README.md

 ### T-Statistic
 The code performs a two-sample t-test to compare mean precipitation anomalies between El Niño and Neutral conditions and La Niña and Neutral conditions.
-Variables:
-    - elnino_precip_vals (xarray.DataArray): Precipitation values during El Niño periods.
-    - lanina_precip_vals (xarray.DataArray): Precipitation values during La Niña periods
-    - neutral_precip_vals (xarray.DataArray): Precipitation values during Neutral periods.
-    - tstat (float): T-statistic value from the t-test.
-    - pval (float): P-value from the t-test.
-    - signif (bool): True if the result is statistically significant, False otherwise.
 Steps:
-1. Select precipitation values during El Niño and Neutral periods from the dataset `ds_anoms`.
+1. Select precipitation values during El Niño and Neutral periods from the dataset.
 2. Perform a two-sample t-test using the `ttest_ind` function from `scipy.stats`.
 3. Calculate the t-statistic value and p-value.
 4. Set the confidence level and check if the result is statistically significant.